-Most people find that once they have an ebike, they use it for all kinds of applications and trips outide of just commuting, and the ability to go 50+ km on a charge opens up possibilities that wouldn't have been possible otherwise.
+Most people find that once they have an ebike, they use it for all kinds of applications and trips outside of just commuting, and the ability to go 50+ km on a charge opens up possibilities that wouldn't have been possible otherwise.
 Plus, as the battery ages and declines in capacity, it still has more than enough range for your key commuting needs.
 Imagine if instead of getting an 8Ah pack, you purchased a 15Ah battery.
 Even if after 4-5 years it has lost 30% of its original capacity, that's still over 10Ah and leaves plenty of reserve for your 24km commute.

 Furthermore, if you have more capacity than required, then you also have the opportunity to do partial charging of the battery with a Satiator or similar device, so that instead of charging the pack to 100% to squeeze out every km, your standard charge is set to a lower 80 or 90% level.
 This can have a pronounced effect increasing both the cycle life and calendar life of a lithium battery by several fold.

-And a final point is that a larger battery has a lower per cell stress during discharge, since the current is shared among more parallel cells.
-Cells that are cycled at high discharge curents (>1-2C) exhibit noticeably lower cycle life than those cycled at low currents
+And a final point is that a larger battery has a lower per cell stress during discharge since the current is shared among more parallel cells.
+Cells that are cycled at high discharge currents (>1-2C) exhibit noticeably lower cycle life than those cycled at low currents

 Parallel Connecting Batteries

 One of the easiest ways to increase the current handling capability and range is to put two or more batteries in parallel.
 In general, with lithium batteries of the same nominal voltage, this is no problem.
 It is ok to mix old and new lithium batteries in parallel, or even batteries from different manufacturers and with different capacities, so long as they are the same voltage.
 We stock a parallel battery joining cable to facilitate connecting packs this way.

 36V or 48V?